aksharma89690/CODSOFT-TASK-1/README.md

-# CODSOFT-TASK-1
-Titanic Survival Prediction
+# Titanic Survival Prediction

+## Name : Akshat Kumar Sharma

+## Batch : August

+## Domain : Data Science

+## Aim : The aim of this project is to build a model that predicts whether a passenger on the Titanic survived or not based on given features.